 Under the 2006 Education Regulations the school is legally required to register students twice daily.
-Registers are marked in the morning between 8.45 and 8.50am and during period 5 in the afternoon.
+Registers are marked in the morning at 8.45am and during period 5 in the afternoon.
 It is essential that all students are registered on both occasions.

-School starts at 8.40am when all students should be in their form base or designated year group meeting area, in preparation for the register being taken at 8.45am-8.50am.
+School starts at 8.40am when all students should be lined up outside their form room in preparation for the register being taken at 8.45am.
 At this time, they should collect items for the day and make sure that they are aware of any changes / arrangements to the day's activities.
 It is a legal requirement that a register is taken at the start of the day.
-Not only does the process allow us to monitor attendance but also to act as a student checklist in respect of health and safety issues - e.g. Fire Drill
+Not only does the process allow us to monitor attendance but also to act as a student checklist in respect of health and safety issues - e.g., Fire Drill